-In this new series of blogs, we introduce you to BailongBall Forms.
+In this series of blogs, we introduce you to BailongBall Forms.
 After having launched series on the disciplines of Multiplay and Freestyle, this series on the discipline of Forms aims to complete your picture of our sport.
 This series breaks down a particular BailongBall Form into several parts.
 In each part, we cover round about two elements.
-At the end of the last part, you will have the entire picture of the Form and trips and tricks on your bag as your progress along each part.
+At the end of the last part, you will have the entire picture of the Form and tips and tricks in your bag as you have progressed thru each part.

 In the first part of this series, we explained what sets a Form apart from the other BailongBall disciplines.
 We introduced the preparatory element of a particular form, followed by a second element, called “The Mirror”.
 In part two we covered elements three and four – the horizontal turning and the “Cloud Hands”.
 Part 3 features a variant for changing directions, as well as the “dynamic 8”.
 As with the first three parts, this part will also introduce two new elements.
 And again, we pick up exactly where we left off the time before.